Martin-Biomed/ble_client_for_windows/README.md

 # About this Project

-This project was developed as a tool to be able to communicate with a BLE-enabled device which uses BLE GATT Characteristics for receiving instructions and sending replies.
+This project was developed as a tool to be able to communicate with a BLE-enabled device which uses a single BLE GATT Characteristic for receiving instructions and another Characteristic for sending replies.

 This tool ignores some of the higher-level structural elements that can be used to organise GATT Characteristic Groups (like BLE GATT Profiles and Services).